 1. Heat Settings

-You wouldn't be wrong to assume that a dryer works as simply as heating your clothes, but there are actually a variety of heat settings that allow you to choose the exact temperature to dry your clothes.
-There are usually high, medium, and low options, but some modern models allow you to be more specific.
+You wouldn't be wrong to assume that a dryer works by heating your clothes, but there are a variety of heat settings that allow you to choose the exact temperature at which to dry your clothes.
+There are usually high, medium, and low options, but some modern models will make you more specific.

-Jo Jackson, Market Product Manager at Fisher & Paykel, advised that "high heat is generally advised for use on cotton and other heavy fabrics, while low heat is ideal for delicate fabrics such as silk or wool.
+Jo Jackson, Market Product Manager at Fisher & Paykel, said, "High heat is generally advised for use on cotton and other heavy fabrics, while low heat is ideal for delicate fabrics such as silk or wool.
 Medium heat is a good option for most clothing types, including synthetics and blends."

 2. Time Settings

-Another great feature that a lot of modern dryers have is a time setting.
-Sometimes, the shirt you need for work might still be damp, in which case all you want is a quick blast in the dryer to make it ready to wear.
+Another great feature of many modern dryers is a time setting.
+Sometimes, the shirt you need for work might still be damp, so all you want is a quick blast in the dryer to make it ready to wear.

 Jo also noted that it's important to remember that "it may seem counterintuitive to choose a longer time setting when trying to reduce drying time, but not every fabric can handle high heat, meaning low and slow is preferable."